Keeby1237/Sam-chat/README.md

 # 💬 SAM chatbot

-A app which allows you to chat iwht our models.
+A app which allows you to chat with our models.

 [![Open in Streamlit](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://chatsmilyai.streamlit.app)